ctemple9/minecraft-server-controller/README.md

 I made this app because Realms kept charging me for months I barely played, and self-hosting a server on macOS was more annoying than it needed to be.
 Terminal works, but parsing through console output gets old, and keeping things updated is a pain when you've never done it before.
 I also wanted cross-play between Bedrock and Java, which meant setting up Geyser and Floodgate, which meant more things to break.

 So I built MSC.
-It handles all of it.
-You pick a server type, it sets everything up, and a guide walks you through port forwarding so friends outside your house can actually connect.
-No terminal, no config files, no hunting down the right version of paper/plugins.
+You pick the kind of server you want to run, and the app handles the setup for you.
+Java, Bedrock, or both.
+No terminal, no digging through config files, no hunting down the right Paper version, plugins, or mod loader.

+To let other people join your server, MSC helps you handle the connection setup too.
+You can either follow the app's port forwarding guidance and use your router, or use Playit.gg if you don't know how to port forward, don't have access to your router, or just want an easier option.

-If you just want to play Minecraft with friends or family without paying for Realms every month, this is probably what you need.
+If you want a simple way to host Minecraft for friends or family without paying for Realms every month, this is probably what you need.

 > [!WARNING]
 > **Work in progress.** It works, but you will hit bugs.
 Open an issue if something breaks, it genuinely helps.